Frequently Asked Questions about Volunteering

 Is any training provided?

-While we do not offer training outside of the prison workshops, you will readily learn all aspects of volunteering by participating with one of our program leaders or longstanding volunteers.
+While we do not offer training outside of the Concord Prison Outreach Orientation, you will readily learn all aspects of volunteering by participating with one of our program leaders or longstanding volunteers.

 Our quarterly meetings, which are open to volunteers, are a great way to informally gain more skills.
 These meetings often include outside speakers whose backgrounds are relevant to our work.